MGM Suspends All Las Vegas Casino and Hotel Operations Until Further Notice.

-All Las Vegas MGM Resorts announced that they will suspend all operations temporarily to control the spread of the COVID-19, Coronavirus.
+All Las Vegas MGM Resorts announced that they would suspend all operations temporarily to control the spread of the COVID-19, Coronavirus.
 The suspension will last until further notice, and none of the properties will accept any reservations before May 1.
 The suspension starts today, Monday the 16th of March, and will include all casinos and hotels operated, forcing visitors to find other means of accommodation or leave Las Vegas early.
 The only way to gamble with MGM will be through the MGM Online Casino.

 CEO and Chairman Jim Murren released a statement where he said that the suspension is necessary for “the good of our employees, guests, and communities.
 It is now apparent that this is a public health crisis that requires major collective action if we are to slow its progression.
-We will plan to reopen our resorts as soon as it (is) safe to do so and we will continue to support our employees, guests, and communities in every way that we can during this period of closure.”
+We will plan to reopen our resorts as soon as it (is) safe to do so, and we will continue to support our employees, guests, and communities in every way that we can during this period of closure.”

-The decision for the suspension came right after the CDCP (Centers for Disease Control and Prevention) released new guidelines for organizers, recommending them to cancel or postpone in-person events exceeding 50 people for the next 8 weeks in the US.
+The decision for the suspension came right after the CDCP (Centers for Disease Control and Prevention) released new guidelines for organizers, recommending them to cancel or postpone in-person events exceeding 50 people for the next eight weeks in the US.